 Then my teenage years hit.
 That was it, I was too old to be the girl with hearing aids any longer.
-Almost over night I stopped wearing them.
-At first I’d take them out on my way to school, hide them in my bag and put them back in when I got home.
+Almost overnight I stopped wearing them.
+At first, I’d take them out on my way to school, hide them in my bag, and put them back in when I got home.
 I started dropping hints to my family that I no longer needed them, it was a miracle I was cured!
-Of course not true, I just hated the way they seemed to define me, they effected my self confidence so much that I’d rather struggle.
+Of course not true, I just hated the way they seemed to define me, they affected00 my self-confidence so much that I’d rather struggle.
 At the time I had no idea how much I’d be missing.

 In short; Thanks to Rob and my new babies, My confidence has grown, my frustration gone and being ‘deaf’ in no way shape or form defines me.”

 (Use if calling from a mobile – 0330 Calls are usually included in inclusive minutes and discount schemes)